sisterai/estate-assistant-system/README.md

 An OpenAPI specification file (`openapi.yaml`) is included in the root directory.
 You can use Swagger UI or Postman to explore and test the API endpoints.

+> Note: It may not be the latest and most updated version of the API specification, so please refer to the [Swagger API Documentation](#swagger-api-documentation) for the most up-to-date information.

 ## Contributing

 Contributions are welcome!
 Follow these steps: